-From the bustling streets of Cairo where you’ll find Ottoman remnants, centuries-old mosques, and ancient Egyptian artifacts, to the star-studded resorts, golden sands, and deep-sea diving hotspots on the Red Sea coast, there’s something for everyone.
-If you haven’t considered Egypt for a romantic getaway, you’re about to.
+Cue this guide to the very best honeymoon destinations in Egypt.
+It ranges from the bustling streets of Cairo where you’ll find Ottoman remnants, centuries-old mosques, and ancient Egyptian artifacts, to the star-studded resorts of the Red Sea, complete with golden sands, and deep-sea diving hotspots on the Red Sea coast.

-Kickstarting with Egypt’s capital, this buzzing city sprawls along the Nile River as the largest city in Africa and one of the most iconic when it comes to bucket-list landmarks.
-Cairo is strategically located near Giza, the ancient site of the Great Pyramids and Sphinx which date back to 2,000 BC and it is the best place in the world to learn about ancient Egyptian civilization.
+Let’s start with Egypt’s capital.
+This buzzing city sprawls along the northern fork of the Nile River.
+It’s the largest city in Africa and one of the most iconic when it comes to bucket-list landmarks.
+Cairo is strategically located near Giza, you see, which is the ancient site of the Great Pyramids and Sphinx which date back to 2,000 BC.
+The town is probably the best place in the whole world to learn about ancient Egyptian civilization.

-At the heart of Cairo itself, you’ll find Tahrir Square and the expansive Egyptian museum which houses a collection of artifacts from the time of the pharaohs from Tutankhamums heirlooms to the royal mummies.
-Cairo is also known for its Ottoman-era relics and well-preserved Islamic core.
+At the heart of Cairo itself, you’ll find Tahrir Square and the expansive Egyptian Museum, which houses a collection of artifacts from the time of the pharaohs, including the haunting finds from Tutankhamum’s grave.
+Cairo is also known for its Ottoman-era relics and well-preserved Islamic-medieval core.
 Characterized by hundreds of mosques, tombs, caravanserais, madrasas, and mansions, it is no surprise that Cairo has earned the nickname, “The City of Thousand Minarets”.

 Places to stay in Cairo for honeymooners: